Violet Oaklander: Personal life

-Dr. Oaklander grew up in Cambridge, Massachusetts, and lived in Miami; New York City; Denver; Albany; and Long Beach, Hermosa Beach, and Santa Barbara, California.
-After 21 years in Santa Barbara, Dr. Oaklander moved to Los Angeles to live near her son and daughter-in-law in her retirement.
-She was married for 26 years to Harold Oaklander, a licensed social worker and Gestalt therapist (deceased).
-Together, they had three children: Mha Atma S. Khalsa (Arthur), Michael (deceased), and Sara.
+Though Oaklander grew up in Cambridge, Massachusetts, she also lived in Miami; New York City; Denver; Albany; and Long Beach, Hermosa Beach, and Santa Barbara, California.
+After 21 years in Santa Barbara, she moved to Los Angeles to live near her son and daughter-in-law in her retirement.
+She was married for 26 years to Harold Oaklander (deceased), a licensed social worker and Gestalt therapist.
+They had three children: Mha Atma S. Khalsa (Arthur), Michael (deceased), and Sara.
 At the time of her death, Oaklander was nearly fully retired and living in Los Angeles with her family and her cat Shayna.
-She remained an active member of the Violet Solomon Oaklander Foundation which works to further and preserve her work.
+She was an active member of the Violet Solomon Oaklander Foundation.

-Dr. Violet Oaklander died in her own bed in Los Angeles, California on September 21, 2021.
+Oaklander died in bed in Los Angeles, California on September 21, 2021.